 This is a measure of how detailed or graphic the violence is, not the quantity of it.
 The sadism of the violent acts are considered relative to how bloody or gory it is.
-For instance; a level 8 act of violence inflicted onscreen to a completely defenseless victim note (human or animal) who expresses related pain would rank at 9.
-10 if the victim is a child).
+For instance; a level 8 act of violence inflicted onscreen to a completely defenseless victim note (human or animal of any age) who expresses related pain would rank at 9.).

 Slaughter of a comedic or cartoonish nature note may have the "edge" taken off of it, resulting in it being placed at a lower level than if the carnage was played seriously.
 How realistic the violence looks is taken into consideration somewhat.
 Violence and gore related to non-sapient beings (be them real or fictitious animals, androids, other "alien" organisms) are factored into the decision of what level the piece of media will be rated, but usually it's ranking would be relative to how realistic the suffering of said being is.
 Animal cruelty towards real world species will be measured the same as a humans.
 Documentaries are not included.

 It's worth noting that "stacking" factors into a ranking to an extent.
 Such as a victim with multiple significant, and apparent level 8 acts inflicted upon them getting bumped to a 9 (i.e. ED-209's first victim in RoboCop), and so on.

 - 0. The work contains no violence whatsoever, outside of the very mildest of slapstick.

 - 1. The work may contain some non-fatal (to sentient beings, at least) slapstick-style violence, but there's no blood or anything like that.